 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Cell penetrant Proteolysis Targeting Chimera (PROTAC®) compound based on (+)-JQ1 (Cat.No.
+AT 1 is a cell penetrant Proteolysis Targeting Chimera (PROTAC®) compound based on (+)-JQ1 (Cat.No.
 4499) conjugated to a von Hippel-Lindau (VHL) ligand.
 Rationally designed based on a ternary complex crystal structure to improve selectivity for BRD4 degradation compared to MZ1 (Cat.No.
 6154).
 Demonstrates profound and selective degradation of BRD4 in cells at 1-3 μM, with negligible loss of BRD2 and BRD3.

 PROTAC® is a registered trademark of Arvinas Operations, Inc., and is used under license